datamapper/datamapper.github.com/_posts/2008-05-07-stunningly_easy_way_to_live_on_the_edge.markdown

 DataMapper is organized into sub-projects, much like [Merb](http://www.merbivore.com), and that tends to confuse even the people working on it....until recently.
-Michael Ivey, an active contributer to the Merb project, and our very own Dan Kubb have collaborated on a set of Sake tasks to help automate and streamline checking out, packaging, installing, uninstalling, updating, repackaging, and reinstalling the DataMapper and Merb projects.
+Michael Ivey, an active contributor to the Merb project, and our very own Dan Kubb have collaborated on a set of Sake tasks to help automate and streamline checking out, packaging, installing, uninstalling, updating, repackaging, and reinstalling the DataMapper and Merb projects.